HoSNN: Adversarially-Robust Homeostatic Spiking Neural Networks with Adaptive Firing Thresholds: Experiments

-We compare our method against recent state-of-the-art defense methods under white-box FGSM and PGD attacks on CIFAR-10 and CIFAR-100 in Table~3.
-On CIFAR-10, our adversarially trained model achieved the highest defense accuracies of \(63.98\%\) and \(42.63\%\) for FGSM and PGD attacks, respectively.
-On CIFAR-100, our adversarially trained model achieved the highest defense accuracies of \(26.97\%\) and \(16.66\%\) under the two attacks, respectively.
+We compare our method against recent state-of-the-art defense methods under white-box FGSM and PGD7 attacks in Table~\ref{tab:comparison}.
+We tested all three methods on the same VGG7 network architecture, detailed in Appendix A. We use $\epsilon = 2$ FGSM adversarial training for CIFAR10 and $\epsilon = 4$ for CIFAR100.
+Adversarial examples are generated from the gradient of BPTT.
+Our adversarially trained models achieved the highest defense accuracies.